Part Three: Remuneration

 - No teacher covered by this agreement on 2 July 2002 shall have their service prior to this date recalculated as a result of the operation of this clause.

-- Where a teacher who has previous relevant paid work experience recognised by one association commences employment with another association, that teacher shall be entitled to retain that service credit but shall not have any further service recognised under this clause.
+- Where a teacher who has previous relevant paid work experience recognised by one association commences work at another association, that teacher shall be entitled to retain that service credit unless subclause 4.h below applies.

 3.4 Appointment to a Lower Salary Scale